Written by Kim Hullait

 We settled in our seats and were treated to an exhilarating hour long performance by models and dancers who owned the stage and show cased some incredible dance sequences and some of the hottest trends including; all white, pastels and vintage circus.

-Directly after witnessing this show-stopping performance, we boarded the fashion bus to take us to the next stop on our fashion adventure, St. Georges Hall.
+Directly after witnessing the British Fashion Collective’s show-stopping performance, we boarded the fashion bus to take us to the next stop on our fashion adventure, St. Georges Hall.

 The stunning Georgian architecture provided an unreal backdrop to the designer catwalks and showrooms, where we were free to browse up and coming trends in each room we entered.
 We also attended two talks during our time here, the first with a celebrity panel of guests including Kimberly Walsh, Caryn Franklin and Jo Elvin, focusing on women and how to dress for success, something which resonated with both of us.